Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Experiments

 \subsection{Results}

 Existing FL approaches such as FedProx and FedAvg focus more on the learning performance of the global model rather than the learning performance at clients.
-Therefore, for forthcoming personalized applications, we implement \DemLearn to measure the learning performance of all clients and the group models.
+Therefore, for forthcoming personalized applications, we implement \DemLearn and measure the learning performance of all clients and the group models.
 In particular, we conduct evaluations for specialization (C-SPE) and generalization (C-GEN) of learning models at agents on average that are defined as the performance in their local test data only, and the collective test data from all agents in the region, respectively.
-Accordingly, we denote Global as global model performance; G-GEN, G-SPE are the average generalization and specialization performance of group models, respectively.
+Accordingly, we denote Global as global model performance; and G-GEN, G-SPE are the average generalization and specialization performance of group models, respectively.
+In addition to the standard C-SPE performance for local models, the introduced C-GEN performance is an important metric that shows the generalized capabilities of local models.
+Even though the biased local models can achieve high C-SPE values from very early, particularly due to their small local datasets, they still have a very low generalized capabilities which can help to produce good predictions according to the frequent changes of users.
+Meanwhile, the global and group models have the highest generalized capabilities, but a lower specialized capabilities during deployment at the clients.